Australian tourists hospitalized after apparent severe alcohol poisoning in Laos party town

 The two 19-year-old women were on a backpacking vacation in Laos when they became ill in the tourist town of Vang Vieng, The Age newspaper in the women’s hometown of Melbourne reported.

+Duong Duc Toan, manager of the Nana Backpacker Hostel, said Tuesday that staff were told by other guests that the women were unwell after they failed to check out as planned on Nov.
+13, and they arranged transport to a hospital for them.

+He said that two days earlier the women had joined more than 100 other guests for free shots of Lao vodka offered by the hostel as a gesture of hospitality.
+He said no other guest reported any issue, adding that the women had then gone for a night out, returning in the early hours of the morning.

-Australia’s Department of Foreign Affairs and Trade confirmed that it was providing consular assistance to two Australians and their families in Thailand but could not provide further information for privacy reasons.
+Australia’s Department of Foreign Affairs and Trade confirmed that it was providing consular assistance to two Australians and their families in Thailand, but couldn’t provide further information for privacy reasons.

 “Our thoughts are with them at this deeply distressing time,” the office said.

-But a worker there confirmed to The Age that the pair checked in on Nov.
-9 and went out on the evening of Nov.
-11 with a group of young people.
-The worker, who was not identified, said the women returned in the early hours of the morning.

-An alarm was raised when the women failed to check out as planned on Nov.
-13. When they were found by staff, the two said they were ill and the hostel sought medical help for them.

-They were then transported to Thailand and are being treated at hospitals in Bangkok and Udon Thani, the newspaper reported.
+They were then transported to Thailand and are being treated at hospitals in Bangkok and Udon Thani, The Age reported.
 Their parents have flown in to be with them.

-It was not clear what the two drank, but methanol is sometimes used as a cheap alternative to ethanol as the alcohol in mixed drinks at disreputable bars and can cause severe poisoning or death.
+It wasn’t clear what the two drank, but methanol is sometimes used as the alcohol in mixed drinks at disreputable bars and can cause severe poisoning or death.

+Vang Vieng is a tourist town particularly popular among backpackers seeking partying and adventure sports.
+Businesses appeared to be going on as usual Tuesday evening in the surrounding neighborhood of the hostel bustling with bars and food stalls.

+Jasmine Antonius, a Dutch tourist who has been in Vang Vieng for three days, said that she tried to become more careful with drinks after she heard about the case.

+“I think sometimes you’re not really watching how your drinks are being made,” she said.
+“I feel now it’s a wake up call for many people since this happened.
+So I hope people would take more precaution because it’s really sad.”

-It was not immediately possible to verify reports that other tourists were also poisoned in the same incident.
+It wasn’t immediately possible to verify reports that other tourists were also poisoned in the same incident.

+Toan, the hostel manager, said he hoped the investigation would clear its name, but for now the hostel has stopped giving free shots to its guests.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.